 American Pacific Mining Announces Appointment of Vice President Exploration

-/EIN News/ -- VANCOUVER, British Columbia, Sept.
+VANCOUVER, British Columbia, Sept.
 12, 2022 (GLOBE NEWSWIRE) -- American Pacific Mining Corp.
-(CSE: USGD / OTCQX: USGDF / FWB: 1QC) (“American Pacific” or the “Company”) is pleased to announce that Mr. Josh Carron has joined the Company as Vice President Exploration and will be based in Nevada, USA.
+USGDUSGDF ("American Pacific" or the "Company") is pleased to announce that Mr. Josh Carron has joined the Company as Vice President Exploration and will be based in Nevada, USA.
 Mr. Carron is an established geologist with a broad range of experience over twenty years in the global gold exploration industry.

 "American Pacific will benefit greatly from Mr. Carron's experience which is highly relevant to our Company's exploration and development objectives," commented CEO Warwick Smith.
 "He has managed exploration programs leading to numerous significant gold discoveries and much of his work has been focused in Nevada where American Pacific is advancing several projects.
 One of his initial key mandates will be to review and assess the new projects in Idaho, Arizona and Nevada we have acquired from the pending Constantine Metal Resources transaction."